lupyuen/lupyuen.github.io/src/pinedio2.md

 ## Test LoRa

-The __LoRa Driver for Semtech SX1262__ is explained in this article...
+The __LoRa Library for Semtech SX1262__ is explained in this article...

 -   [__"LoRa SX1262 on Apache NuttX OS"__](https://lupyuen.github.io/articles/sx1262)